-Educators: Did you know that the HRAF website contains an open access collection of nearly 40 teaching exercises (sample syllabi) for classroom use that include questions and class assignments based on eHRAF World Cultures or eHRAF Archaeology?
+Educators: Did you know that the HRAF website contains an open access collection of over 50 teaching exercises (sample syllabi) for classroom use that include questions and class assignments based on eHRAF World Cultures or eHRAF Archaeology?

 The Teaching eHRAF section of our homepage contains all the teaching exercises categorized by field and level of difficulty.
 A number of the exercises have been prepared in-house by experts at HRAF.
 Others have been written by educators from our member institutions who use the exercises as part of their curricula.
 All of the exercises make effective and thorough use of eHRAF databases and associated resources such as the OCM (subject) or OWC (culture) codes used in the databases, and even the new HRAF homepage.
 Supplementary materials, images or answer keys are also provided where relevant.